mff-uk/dataspecer/applications/client/src/editor/components/add-interpreted-surroundings/wikidata/README.md

 ### Overview

+The most important is the set up of the `WikidataAdapterContext` which then provides the Wikidata adapter to the rest of the components.

 Starting from the entrypoint `WikidataAddInterpretedSurroundingsDialog`.
 The dialog is provided with a Wikidata class IRI which then starts loading of it's surroundings through the `WikidataAdapter`.
 The selected class is refered to as a root class.